Bachelor of Science in

 Aviation Maintenance

-The Bachelor of Science in Aviation Maintenance program prepares students to refine maintenance skills and advance into management positions in aviation and aerospace, where the demand for technicians with a college degree has never been greater.
-This degree takes a holistic approach to aviation maintenance and covers aircraft electrical systems theory, airframe systems applications, organizational behavior and social responsibility, ethics and more.
+The Bachelor of Science in Aviation Maintenance prepares students to refine maintenance skills and advance into management positions in aviation and aerospace.
+This degree takes a holistic approach to aviation maintenance and covers aviation mechanics, including electrical systems, airframe applications and the influence of organizational behavior, social responsibility and ethics.

 Notable Employers of Alumni